tracey4059/dethrives/README.md

 # dethrives
-Project is still in dev process.
+Project is still in dev process at Worldways (almost finished).
+Also starting content input.